 The template is an MS-Word document.
-It uses Heading 1, Heading 2 and sometimes Heading 3, plus a special heading style, Heading no numb improve the overview, some headings hat $Home \rightarrow Paragraph \rightarrow I$
+It uses Heading 1, Heading 2 and sometimes Heading 3, plus a special heading style, Heading no number.
+They automatically generate the table of contents.
+In order to improve the overview, some headings have a forced page break.
+It may be changed through